AntaresSimulatorTeam/antares-xpansion/docs/user-guide/0-introduction.md

 ![](../assets/antares.png)

-[Antares-Xpansion](https://antares-simulator.org/)  package works along with RTE's adequacy software ANTARES:
+[Antares-Xpansion](https://antares-simulator.org/)  package works along with RTE's adequacy software Antares:
 <https://antares.rte-france.com/>

-**Antares-Xpansion** is the package which optimizes the installed capacities of an ANTARES study.
+Antares-Xpansion is the package which optimizes the installed capacities of an Antares study.

 Typical uses of the package are for: